citta-lab/D3-React/README.md

 3. `tickFormat(d => d3.timeFormat('%b %Y')(d))` is equivalent to writing `tickFormat(d3.timeFormat('%b %Y'))`.
 4. y or x ticks are defined by `d3.extent` then it will scale from `[min, max]` from the data set.
 If we want to start from `0` scale then we can calculate min and max separately and use it in `domain ([0, yMax])`
 5. `d3.pie()(data)` sole purpose is to calculate start and end angle.
+6. Make sure to have unique identifiers (keys) while implementing update, enter and exit.
+7. Data dictates what should appear on the screen in `d3` and hence we select DOM element even if it's not there in the DOM at first.

 ### HTML Skeleton